-“I’m just very inspired,” said multi-platinum music artist Andy Grammer when we first met him through a partnership for our umbrella inclusion org Help Us Gather (HUG).
-Andy had heard about our friend with cerebral palsy, Andrew Brettner, who’d been training hard to Grammer’s hit “Don’t Give Up on Me” as motivation to reach a goal of walking for the first time.
+“I’m just very inspired,” said multi-platinum music artist Andy Grammer when we first met him through a partnership for our sister nonprofit, Help Us Gather (HUG).
+Andy had heard about our friend with cerebral palsy, Andrew Brettner, who’d been training hard to Grammer’s hit song “Don’t Give Up on Me” as motivation to reach a goal of walking for the first time.
 “There is nothing that encapsulates the theme of “Don’t Give Up on Me” more than that,” Grammer said.

 In true Andy Grammer style, he sent a heartfelt, personal video back to Andrew.
 Grammer’s team organized a meet-and-greet concert experience for Andrew, getting the two Andys face-to-face after the show, where a mutual admiration made them friends.
 Grammer made sure Andrew knew how much he believed in him to reach his goal to walk.

 “We didn’t hesitate to reach out to Mr. Grammer,” said We Include and HUG founder Robin Lally.
 “He seemed like the kind of person who would care.
 And, he is.”

 Andy Grammer’s ginormous positive attitude shines a huge light on the world through his music and his work in the community.
 He’s volunteered to be a basketball coach for the NBA Cares Special Olympics Unified Basketball Game.
 He’s performed benefit concerts for cystic fibrosis, Save the Children, and breast cancer research.
 He sits on the Entertainment Council for Feeding America with the specific goal of ending hunger in this country.